-- 8) If an employee is sued in his or her personal capacity regarding matters involving his or her personal life, unrelated to employment with the DOC, the Department will take no roll or provide legal advice to the employee. - c.
-When an Employee is a Witness in a Civil Action Against the District of Columbia Regarding Matters Related to His or Her Employment they shall: - 1) When an employee is requested to testify in a lawsuit in deposition or trial, the request is usually made through the Office of Attorney General, who submits the deposition notice or request to the DOC Office of General Counsel to arrange.
-The employee will be prepared for the testimony and accompanied by the Office of the Attorney General.
-Under some circumstances, the employee may decide, or be advised by the Assistant Attorney General, to retain counsel for the testimony, such as where there may be a conflict of interest in the representation, or if the circumstances raise the employee's right against self incrimination or other privileges.
-These will be addressed by the Assistant Attorney General on the case during the preparation session. - 2) If the employee is contacted or served a subpoena directly by an attorney to testify at a trial or in deposition where the District of Columbia/Department of Corrections is a defendant, the employee should notify his or her supervisor and contact the DOC General Counsel immediately for directions on how to proceed. - d.
-When an Individual is Subpoenaed or Questioned to Serve as a Witness in a Criminal Case: - 1) Employees of the Department of Corrections may be served a subpoena to testify or be approached for interview by prosecutors, defense attorneys and/or their investigators regarding knowledge they have involving criminal matters arising from their scope of employment, such as the prosecution of inmates for assaults and other Jail disciplinary infractions.
-If the prosecution or defense seeks to subpoena an individual employee, service of process must be personally accepted by the DOC employee named.
-Supervisors and co-workers may not accept subpoenas for another employee without his or her express written consent. - 2) If the prosecution or defense only seeks to interview the employee regarding the facts and circumstances surrounding an incident relevant to the employee's scope of employment, the employee is encouraged to cooperate with the criminal justice process.
-However, the employee may only be compelled to provide information upon service of subpoena or court order.
+- 6) The DOC employee should notify his/her supervisor of the service of process as well as immediately contact an attorney within DOC's Office of the General Counsel for instructions on how to proceed.
+A copy of the complete summons served must be submitted to DOC's Office of the General Counsel for review and advice.
+Delay can result in a default judgment against the individual served.
+Therefore prompt referral to DOC's Office of the General Counsel (within 48 hours) is strongly advised. - 7) When an employee contacts an attorney within DOC's Office of the General Counsel, they may be required to fill out and submit a request for representation after careful review of its terms and signature.
+See Attachment A, Employee Representation Form. - 8) If an employee is sued in his or her personal capacity regarding matters involving his or her personal life, unrelated to employment with the DOC, the Office of the General Counsel will take no role or provide legal advice to the employee. - c.
+When an Employee is a Witness in a Civil Action Against the District of Columbia Regarding Matters Related to His or Her Employment they shall: - 1) When an employee is requested to testify in a lawsuit, deposition or trial, the request is usually made through the Office of Attorney General, who submits the deposition notice or request to the DOC Office of General Counsel to arrange.
+The employee will be prepared for the testimony and accompanied by the Office of the Attorney General and an attorney within DOC's Office of the General Counsel.
+Under some circumstances, the employee may decide, or be advised by the Assistant Attorney General, to retain counsel for the testimony, such as where there may be a conflict of interest in the representation, or if the circumstances raise the employee's right against self-incrimination or other privileges.
+These will be addressed by the Assistant Attorney General on the case during the preparation session. - 2) If the employee is contacted or served with a subpoena directly by an attorney to testify at a trial or in deposition where the District of Columbia/Department of Corrections is a defendant, the employee should notify his or her supervisor and contact the attorney within DOC's Office of the General Counsel immediately for directions on how to proceed.

-DISTRICT OF COLUMBIA DEPARTMENT OF CORRECTIONS EFFECTIVE DATE: June 5, 2013 Page 7 of 8
+DISTRICT OF COLUMBIA EFFECTIVE DATE: March 16, 2023 Page 7 of 9

+DEPARTMENT OF CORRE CTIONS

-SUPERSEDES: 1440.1D
+SUPERSEDES: 1440.1F

-POLICY AND PROCEI POLICY AND PROCEDURE September 9, 2011
+POLICY AND PROCEDURE December 19, 2016

-REVIEW DATE: June 5, 2014
+REVIEW DATE: March 16, 2024

-SUBJECT: LAWSUITS AGAINST II NDIVIDUAL EMPLOYEES
+SUBJECT: LAWSUITS AGAINST INDI VIDUAL EMPLOYEES

-NUMBER: 1440.1E
+NUMBER: 1440.1G

-Attachments: Attachment A
+Attachments: Attachment A - Employee F Representation Form